 At the heart of Sorel's theory of myth was a notion of aestheticized violence which served to distinguish his proletarian insurrection from the State's barbaric use of "force."
-"Proletarian violence," wrote Sorel, "carried on as a pure and simple manifestation of the sentiment of class war, appears thus as a very beautiful and very heroic thing; it is at the service of the immemorial interests of civilization ... it may save the world from barbarism."
+"Proletarian violence," wrote Sorel, "carried on as a pure and simple manifestation of the sentiment of class war, appears thus as a very beautiful and very heroic thing; it is at the service of the immemorial interests of civilization . . . it may save the world from barbarism."
 Proletarian violence was motivated by a desire for justice, it was a disciplined activity "carried on without hatred or a spirit of revenge."
 By contrast the "essential aim" behind the repressive violence meted out by monarchs, or bourgeois Jacobins during the Terror in 1793, "was not justice, but the welfare of the State."
 Syndicalist violence, therefore, "must not be confused with those acts of savagery," and Sorel felt justified in hoping "that a Socialist revolution carried out by pure Syndicalists would not be defiled by the abominations which sullied (souillée) bourgeois revolutions."

 Sorelian violence, to quote historian David Forgacs, was "more image than reality," and supposedly minimal in its bloodshed by virtue of the sense of discipline and justice animating its practitioners.
 In effect Sorel displaced the violent act from an infliction of bodily harm to an imaginary realm described as an act of heroism, a form of beauty, a civilizing force able to heal society.
 Forgacs sees a comparable operation at work in Italian Fascism, citing for instance Mussolini's declaration in 1928 that fascist violence "must be generous, chivalric, and surgical."
-Despite the fact that Sorel sought to minimize violence while Italian Fascism exalted it, both forms of violence operated "at the level of the imaginary" wherein violence was displaced "into something other: a social medicine, a creation of order, a revolution-recomposition."
-Such historical precedents should give us pause when we read statements such as the following from CrimethInc calling on us to embrace "myth" as a catalyst for revolutionary inspiration: "When we tell tales around the fire at night of heroes and heroines, of other struggles and adventures ... we are offering each other examples of just how much living is possible."
+Despite the fact that Sorel sought to minimize violence while Italian Fascism exalted it, both forms of violence operated "at the level of the imaginary" wherein violence was displaced "into something other:

-&lt;sup>17 Sorel, Reflections on Violence, 99; and Réflexions sur la violence (1908; reprint Paris: Marcel Rivière, 1946), 130.
+&lt;sup>4 Sorel, Reflections on Violence, 99; and Réflexions sur la violence (1908; reprint Paris: Marcel Rivière, 1946), 130.
 The English translation uses the word "very fine" for Sorel's "très belle."
 I have substituted the word "beautiful" which is closer to the original French.

-&lt;sup>18 Sorel, Reflections on Violence, 111-12; and Réflexions sur la violence (1908; reprint Paris: Marcel Rivière, 1946), 147.
+&lt;sup>5 Sorel, Reflections on Violence, 111-12; and Réflexions sur la violence (1908; reprint Paris: Marcel Rivière, 1946), 147.

-&lt;sup>19 Sorel, Reflections on Violence, 125; and Réflexions sur la violence (1908; reprint Paris: Marcel Rivière, 1946), 165-66.
+&lt;sup>6 Sorel, Reflections on Violence, 125; and Réflexions sur la violence (1908; reprint Paris: Marcel Rivière, 1946), 165-66.

-&lt;sup>20 See David Forgacs important essay, "Fascism, violence and modernity," in The Violent Muse: Violence and the Artistic Imagination, 1910-1939 (Manchester: Manchester University Press, 1994), 5-21
+&lt;sup>7 See David Forgacs important essay, "Fascism, violence and modernity," in The Violent Muse: Violence and the Artistic Imagination, 1910-1939 (Manchester: Manchester University Press, 1994), 5-21.

-$^{21}$ Mussolini's statement is reported by his confidant Marguerita Sarfatti in her biography Dux (1928), and quoted in Forgacs, 6.
+$^8$ Mussolini's statement is reported by his confidant Marguerita Sarfatti in her biography $\it Dux$ (1928), and quoted in Forgacs, 6.